Colt is a marketing analyst and freelance writer who's always been interested in examining businesses to help inform others.

-Even if it’s earliest forms, Google’s search engine received critical acclaim, with PC Magazine naming it in its list of “Top 100 Web Sites and Search Engines for 1998”.
+Even in its earliest forms, Google’s search engine received critical acclaim, with PC Magazine naming it in its list of “Top 100 Web Sites and Search Engines for 1998”.
 Between the year-end 1998 till early 1999, the number of queries increased from 10,000 to 500,000 queries daily.
 Since then, the search engine has been refined and enhanced with newer features.
-In 2010 alone, there were 516 improvements to search, such as Instant Search that provides dynamic results.
+In 2010 alone, there were 516 improvements to search, such as Instant Search which provides dynamic results.

 Google’s constant pursuit to expand its portfolio of services and tools is also evidence of its sustained competitive advantage.
-Since its incorporation, Google has also acquired over 100 companies to expand its services, notably the popular video sharing web site, YouTube in October 2006 and Motorola Mobility in August 2011.
+Since its incorporation, Google has also acquired over 100 companies to expand its services, notably the popular video-sharing website, YouTube in October 2006, and Motorola Mobility in August 2011.
 YouTube serves more than 800 million unique visitors a month and holds a leading market share of more than 40% in online video.
-This staggering figure 20 times greater than it's nearest competitor, Youku in China.
+This staggering figure is 20 times greater than its nearest competitor, Youku in China.

 Resource Based View (RBV) of Google

-Based on Resource Based View (RBV), an organization is able to gain sustained competitive advantage if its resources fulfill the following criteria of being valuable, rare, imperfectly imitable and non-substitutable.
+Based on Resource Based View (RBV), an organization can gain a sustained competitive advantage if its resources fulfill the following criteria of being valuable, rare, imperfectly imitable, and non-substitutable.
 This is commonly known by the acronym "VRIN".

-Valuable Resources—Google is best known for its search engine.
-The search engine has been Google’s most valuable resource, driving advertisements which accounts for a 96% of Google’s $37.9 billion revenue.
+- Valuable Resources—Google is best known for its search engine.
+The search engine has been Google’s most valuable resource, driving advertisements which account for a 96% of Google’s $37.9 billion revenue.

-Rare Resources—Google has a large portfolio of patented technology and the numbers of patents held have been increased with the acquisition of Motorola Mobility in 2013.
+- Rare Resources—Google has a large portfolio of patented technology and the number of patents held has increased with the acquisition of Motorola Mobility in 2013.
 It is reported that the acquisition has provided Google with an extra 24,000 patents.

-In-Imitable—Google’s scale of its infrastructure are not easily imitated.
-As described in Section 3.1, Google does not disclose much about its infrastructure but is estimated that to own a huge number data centers and servers worldwide.
+- In-Imitable—Google’s scale of its infrastructure is not easily imitated.
+As described in Section 3.1, Google does not disclose much about its infrastructure but is estimated to own a huge number of data centers and servers worldwide.
 It is also difficult to duplicate the success of Google as it was founded in the 1990s when the market was less saturated and competitive.